HOW TO MANAGE A HIGH-END INSTALLATION

 If you find a good installer early-on, they’ll save you a lot of time and trouble by advising you through the whole installation process.

 • Ask your installer to measure and let you know what quantity to order.

 • Request a fixed price quote so you know what the final installation cost will be.

 • Call on their wider expertise if required on questions such as preparing the walls and how to space a pattern around the room.

 Step 3: Set reminders

 Step 3 is rather simple, make note of key dates.
 On longer projects, diarise progress checks at key intervals.
-If you choose a custom-made creation there can be up to 12 weeks between placing an order and delivery, and if you are managing the project you need to ensure that key milestones are being met while the wallpaper is being made.
+If you choose a custom wallpaper there can be up to 12 weeks between placing an order and delivery, and you need to ensure that key milestones are being met while the wallpaper is being made.

 Keep note of:

 • Balance payment dates for custom-made wallcoverings.

 • Cancellation dates for your installer.